pesto-students/juntos-frontend/README.md

   - Create constant variables.
   - If constants are to be shared by multiple files, create a separate constants file.
   - No magic numbers [what are magic numbers](<https://en.wikipedia.org/wiki/Magic_number_(programming)>).

-The project was set up with the help of the **[create-react-app](https://www.npmjs.com/package/create-react-app)** library. command used for creating typescript template `create-react-app my-app --template typescript`

-## How to use Project.

-- run `yarn install` to install all required project dependencies.
-- run `yarn start` to run project.